 Suggested Best Practices for IAP

 This guide is intended for anyone responsible for administering, managing, and maintaining Itential Automation Platform (IAP) and covers suggested best practices for system operations, administration, and maintenance (OAM) of IAP on a day-to-day basis through weekly, monthly, quarterly, and bi-annual activities.
-Please use your Itential Product Support account if you need any support or have any questions regarding any specific best practices for your environment.
+Please use your Itential Product Support account if you need support or have questions regarding any specific best practices for your environment.

 System Operations, Administration and Maintenance

 The sections below are organized into daily, weekly, monthly, quarterly and bi-annual OAM activities involved with managing and maintaining IAP.
 Most of these tasks are at the system-level and may be limited to users with administrative privileges.